 3) Prep for voice searches

-Voice search technologies soared over the past year with the rise of Amazon’s Alexa, and now the handy technology is proving to be beneficial to the healthcare industry too.
+According to Digital Authority, voice search technologies soared over the past year with the rise of Amazon’s Alexa, and now the handy technology is proving to be beneficial to the healthcare industry too.

 For example, the Amazon team working on Alexa is now looking into allowing caregivers the ability to keep track of the glucose levels of their loved ones.